MicrosoftDocs/azure-docs/articles/stream-analytics/stream-analytics-tools-for-visual-studio-install.md

 ---
 # Install Azure Stream Analytics tools for Visual Studio

-Visual Studio versions 2019, 2017, 2015, and 2013 support Azure Data Lake and Stream Analytics Tools.
+Visual Studio 2019 and Visual Studio 2017 support Azure Data Lake and Stream Analytics Tools.
 This article describes how to install and uninstall the tools.

 For more information on using the tools, see [Quickstart: Create an Azure Stream Analytics job by using Visual Studio](stream-analytics-quick-create-vs.md).